normalian/SentinelAzureOpenAI/Work2.md

 ## 3.3 Sentinel - Configure "Playbook permissions"
-Configure permissions to allow Microsoft Sentinel access to your Azure Logic Apps, so go to "Settings" and grant access permissions for the playbook.
+Configure permissions to allow Microsoft Sentinel access to your Azure Logic App, so go to "Settings" and grant access permissions for the playbook.
 ![image](https://github.com/normalian/SentinelAzureOpenAI/blob/main/img/work2-06.png)

 ## 3.4 Sentinel - Automation rule to automatically start the playbook